jsiegenthaler/sendmailx/README.md

 I have sendmail installed and configured on my raspberry pi, and I created this sendmail extension to send an email from a HomeKit automation.

-I had a specific use case where I could only use GET requests, so I made a simple API to translate from GET to PUT.
-It also supports the standard GET command so you can use sendmailx for both GET and PUT.
+I had a specific use case where I could only use GET requests, so I made a simple API to send an email from a url sent with http GET method.

 If you like this tool, consider buying me a coffee!<br>
 <a target="blank" href="https://ko-fi.com/jsiegenthaler"><img src="https://img.shields.io/badge/Ko--Fi-Buy%20me%20a%20coffee-29abe0.svg?logo=ko-fi"/></a>